 Prior to coming to Azusa Pacific, Mocabee prepped at nearby San Dimas (Calif.)
 High where he was an All-Montview League honoree in water polo, tennis and soccer.
 As a 1992 senior, he was named league MVP in soccer after registering a 0.60 GAA in league play.

 Mocabee graduated from Azusa Pacific in 1997 with a bachelor's degree in math.
-He earned his master's degree in Education from Cal State San Bernardino.
-He is in his 12th year teaching math at South Hills High.
+He earned his master's degree in Education from Cal State San Bernardino and teaches math at South Hills High.
 His parents, George and Norma, both work at Azusa Pacific.

 Scott and his wife, Chrystal, also an Azusa Pacific alum, reside in Covina.
-The couple has 3 children: Justin (8), Natalie (7) and Lexi (6).
+The couple has three children: Justin, Natalie and Lexi.